 - Global Fellows Volunteer program.
 Each year, 12 team members are selected to participate in Wells Fargo’s Global Fellows Volunteer program.
 The program, which is part of Grameen Foundation’s Bankers without Borders® initiative, provides volunteer consultants to microfinance- or social-enterprise organizations focused on alleviating poverty in communities outside of the U.S.

 - Housing Foundation Team Member Volunteer Program.
-Since 1993, the Wells Fargo Housing Foundation has invested more than $170 million and mobilized more than 4.7 million volunteer hours to help build or rehabilitate nearly 6,600 homes and counting.
+Since its inception in 1993, the Wells Fargo Housing Foundation has invested more than $190 million, along with mobilizing 4.7 million team member volunteer hours, to help build or rehabilitate nearly 7,100 homes and counting.
 Wells Fargo is among the largest provider of volunteers to local and national housing nonprofits such as Habitat for Humanity, Rebuilding Together, and the National Center for Healthy Housing.

 Our workplace giving campaign

 We also encourage and empower our team members to donate to the organizations and causes that mean the most to them.
-During our 2015 Community Support Campaign, team members pledged $69.7 million to 30,000 nonprofits and volunteered 300,000 hours during the month of September alone.
-When campaign dollars are combined with contributions made throughout the year, team members donated a company record of more than $98.8 million to their communities in 2016.
+In 2016, team members pledged $60.7 million to 30,000 nonprofits during the month-long Community Support Campaign.
+When campaign dollars are combined with contributions made throughout the year, team members donated a total of $98.87 million to their communities in 2016.
 For the eighth consecutive year, United Way Worldwide named Wells Fargo’s workplace giving campaign No. 1 in the U.S.

 Apply for grants

 The Wells Fargo Foundation welcomes applications year-round from qualified nonprofits and educational programs.
 To apply, review our grant guidelines for the areas we serve.